goodhertz/pbtranslations/README.md

 ./view.py ja 2
 ```

 This will "jump" the viewer to that display, i.e. Vulf Compressor in Japanese.
+The arrow keys will work as they do in the no-argument mode.

 The catalogs are listed with their corresponding plugin names and translation file paths in the LOOKUP.md file in this repo, and the language abbreviations are listed here (and will appear in the top-bar of the viewer when a given language is selected).